tisutisu/opensearch-data-uploader/README.md

-# opensearch-python-client
+# opensearch-data-uploader
-Client to interact with opensearch instance in AWS
+Tool to upload data from a yaml file to opensearch instance in AWS